Random Toric Surfaces and a Threshold for Smoothness: Geometry of Fixed Height Fans

 It will turn out to be useful to know that the number of rays of height at most $h$ is proportional to $h^2$.

-\begin{lem} Let the number of rays $\rho$ such that $\left|\rho\right|\leq h$ be $N_h$.
-Then \end{lem} \begin{proof} We will actually show that where $\zeta$ is the Riemann zeta function.
-For each $\rho$, we can consider the lattice point $u_{\rho}$.
-Let $u_{\rho}=(x,y)$ then we have $\gcd(x,y)=1$.
-This gives a 1-1 correspondence between pairs of integers $(x,y)$ with $\gcd(x,y)=1$, and rays $\rho$.
-Restricting to the case where $x$ and $y$ are both positive, we get that we simply need to count the proportion of pairs of positive integers $(x,y)$ with $x,y\leq h$ such that $\gcd(x,y)=1$.
-But we know that this proportion is asymptotically given by $\frac{1}{\zeta(2)}$.
-Since the restriction to $x,y>0$ simply counts the first quadrant, there are 4 times as many rays overall.
+\begin{lem} Let the number of rays $\rho$ such that $\left|\rho\right|\leq h$ be $N_h $.
+Then where $\zeta$ is the Riemann zeta function. \end{lem} \begin{proof} For each $\rho$, we can consider the lattice point $u_{\rho}$.
+Let $u_{\rho}=(x,y)$.
+Then we have $\gcd(x,y)=1$.
+This gives a bijective correspondence between pairs of integers $(x,y)$ with $\gcd(x,y)=1$, and rays $\rho$.
+Restricting to the case where $x$ and $y$ are both positive reduces the problem to counting the proportion of pairs of positive integers $(x,y)$ with $x,y\leq h$ such that $\gcd(x,y)=1$.
+Asymptotically, this proportion is given by $\frac{1}{\zeta(2)}$.
+Finally, since the restriction to $x,y>0$ simply counts the first quadrant, there are $4$ times as many rays overall.
 Thus we have

 \end{proof}